sherylwithans/fuzzy-octo-goggles/readme.md

 ### New Features

-  - Contains Learning Mode and Quiz Mode
+  - Containing Learning Mode and Quiz Mode
   - Users can select the number of words to learn/be quizzed on.
-  - Users can view quiz results after each quiz session
+  - Users can view quiz results after each quiz session。

 ### Main Sections